jakemcc/backgammon/README.md

 This project was used as the example for a talk I gave at IN/Clojure 2018 on titled "Serverless Applications using ClojureScript and Firebase."

+A pdf of the presentation is found in this repo.
+Unfortunately, the gifs don't work but this was the best way of exporting from my presentation software.

 # Necessary steps to run:

 1. Sign up for [firebase](firebase.com)